FEBRUARY 2026 · 8 MIN READ

-The IBM Cost of Data Breach Report: what it means for Africa
+The IBM Cost of a Data Breach Report: what it means for Africa

-The IBM Cost of a Data Breach Report, the most comprehensive annual study of breach costs, reports an average global breach cost of $4.88 million in the 2024 edition (the most recent publicly available report).
+The IBM Cost of a Data Breach Report, the most widely cited annual study of breach costs, puts the average global breach cost at $4.44 million in the 2025 edition, down 9% from $4.88 million in 2024.
 Africa-specific data is not separately broken out, but East African banks face a distinct risk profile:

 Direct financial costs